Stripe acquires Payable to help on-demand businesses manage 1099 tax reporting

 Over the years Stripe has been strategically acquisitive, as it looks to add certain features to its product suite that customers find valuable.
 In the case of Payable, the acquisition came about over multiple years of partnering to make tax reporting easier for businesses that made payouts to contract employees.

-Stripe and Payable first started working together in 2015, when companies partnered to provide 1099 forms to Stripe Connect users.
+Stripe and Payable first started working together in 2015, when the companies partnered to provide 1099 forms to Stripe Connect users.
 For large-scale on-demand companies like Lyft and DoorDash as customers, the partnership helped to massively simplify tax reporting.

 As a result of that partnership, Payable realized it was better off working with Stripe than trying to go it alone.
 In a blog post, Payable co-founder Peter Terrill wrote that the company “brought on more users in January of 2016 as part of the partnership than we had in the previous two years combined.”